christopherklaus/tobiisdk4j/README.md

   Please see the [Tobii Gaze SDK](http://www.tobii.com/gaze-interaction/global/products-services/tobii-gaze-sdk/) for information on function calls and variable meanings.

+  * __How much latency does the wrapping add?__

+  The overall added latency should be well below 1ms.
+However, garbage collection in the JVM  might cause longer delays if an inappropriate collector is being used.
+In case you are developing latency-sensitive applications consult the [JVM documentation](http://www.oracle.com/technetwork/java/javase/tech/g1-intro-jsp-135488.html).

   * __Does it work with 32bit JVMs?__